tvoirand/dark_side/readme.txt

 Display Sun, Earth (with longitudes and latitudes), and Moon.

-Version 0.14.2 of the 20181224.
+Version 0.14.3 of the 20181229.

 Added in this version:
-    -gaussian blur 3x3 kernel added in PostprocessingShader
+    -error in sun direction calculation for lighting fixed

 Todo:
     -get rid of gl-matrix.js dependency